-A judge attempted to engage the judge's clerk in questionable financial transactions that would have involved substantial sums of money and were intended to benefit the judge.
+A judge attempted to engage the judge's clerk in questionable financial transactions that would have involved substantial sums of money and were

+Commission on Judicial Performance Judicial Misconduct - Court Employees intended to benefit the judge.
 [Com. on Jud.
 Performance, Ann.
 Rept.
 (2000), Private Admonishment 1, p.
 20.]